huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

     traffic by middleboxes.

-Users interested in zone transfers should continue using TCP based solutions.
+Users interested in zone transfers should continue using TCP based solutions and will also want to take note of work in progress to encrypt zone transfers using DoT {{?I-D.ietf-dprive-xfr-over-tls}}.
 Users interested in evading middleboxes should consider using solutions like DNS/HTTPS {{?RFC8484}}.

 Specifying the transmission of an application over QUIC requires